zulip/zulip/corporate/terms.md

 announcements, administrative messages, and other information.
 You may opt out of some of those communications.

-### Your Zulip Account
+### Your Kandra Labs Zulip Account

-You may need a Zulip Account in order to use some of our Services.
-You may create your own Zulip Account, or your Zulip Account may be assigned to you by an administrator, such as your employer or educational institution.
-If you are using a Zulip Account assigned to you by an administrator, different or additional terms may apply and your administrator may be able to access or disable your account.
+You may need a Kandra Labs Zulip Account ("Account") in order to use some of our Services.
+You may create your own Account, or your Account may be assigned to you by an administrator, such as your employer or educational institution.
+If you are using an Account assigned to you by an administrator, different or additional terms may apply and your administrator may be able to access or disable your account.